TelME: Teacher-leading Multimodal Fusion Network for Emotion Recognition in Conversation: Experiments

-\textbf{MELD} is a multi-party dataset consisting of over 1400 dialogues and over 13,000 utterances extracted from the TV series Friends.
+\textbf{MELD} is a multi-party dataset comprising over 1400 dialogues and over 13,000 utterances extracted from the TV series Friends.
 This dataset contains seven emotion categories for each utterance: neutral, surprise, fear, sadness, joy, disgust, and anger.

-\textbf{IEMOCAP} consists of a total of 7433 utterances and 151 dialogues in 5 sessions, each involving two speakers per session.
+\textbf{IEMOCAP} consists of 7433 utterances and 151 dialogues in 5 sessions, each involving two speakers per session.
 Each utterance is labeled as one of six emotional categories: happy, sad, angry, excited, frustrated and neutral.
 The train and development datasets consist of the first four sessions randomly divided at a 9:1 ratio.
 The test dataset consists of the last session.

+We purposely exclude CMU-MOSEI~\citep{bagher-zadeh-etal-2018-multimodal}, a well-known multimodal sentiment analysis dataset, as it comprises single-speaker videos and is not suitable for ERC, where emotions dynamically change within each conversation turn.